passport/www.passportjs.org/docs/facebook.md

 ```

 When a request to this route is processed, the strategy will authenticate the
-fact that the user logged in with Facebook and obtain that user's profile
+fact that the user signed in with Facebook and obtain that user's profile
 information.
 If authentication proceeds,  `passport.authenticate()` middleware
 calls the next function in the stack.
 In this example, the function is
 redirecting the authenticated user to the home page.